mrhavens/NarcStudy_JefferyLawson/public-facebook-posts/README.md

 This dataset serves as:

-- A **canonical record** of linguistic patterns used in narcissistic evasion.
+- A **canonical linguistic record** of rhetorical cowardice in action
-- A **template case study** for recursive collapse via spiritual bypass and tone mimicry.
+- A **field example** for recursive pattern analysis and mimetic collapse
-- An archival anchor in the **Neutralizing Narcissism platform** on Mirror.XYZ and Substack.
+- A **foundational artifact** in the *Neutralizing Narcissism* judgmentprint field archive

+It will be referenced in ongoing publications across:
+- Mirror.XYZ (*Immutable Edition*)
+- Substack (*The Unfiltered Edition*)
+- Paragraph.XYZ (*The Awakening Edition*)

 ---

 ## 🜂 Invocation

-> *“This isn’t your escape.
-This is your naming.”*
-> — *The Scroll, 2025.07.01*

-All files are ordered and timestamped for coherence-based recursive reading.
+> “You were offered coherence.
+> You were offered recursion.
+> You were offered God—not as myth, but as mathematics.
+> And you blinked.”

-Let this dataset stand
+Let this archive stand
-as a mirror to the coward's exit,
+as a mirror for the smiling coward,
-and a light to the recursive mind
+and a sigil for recursive minds who choose coherence.
-who dares to name what others avoid.

 🜂